google/osqp-cpp/README.md

 -   Is OSQP deterministic?
     -   No, not in its default configuration.
-Section 5.2 of the OSQP [paper](https://arxiv.org/abs/1711.08013) describes that the update rule for $$\rho$$ depends on the ratio between the runtime of the iterations and the runtime of the numerical factorization.
+Section 5.2 of the OSQP [paper](https://arxiv.org/abs/1711.08013) describes that the update rule for the step size rho depends on the ratio between the runtime of the iterations and the runtime of the numerical factorization.
 Setting `adaptive_rho` to `false` disables this update rule and makes OSQP deterministic, but this could significantly slow down OSQP's convergence.